tammakiiroha/IoT-Replay-Defense-Simulator/PRESENTATION_EN.md

 | Wired Ethernet | 0-5% | 90.3% | 90.3% | Rolling viable |
 | Wi-Fi | 10-20% | 78-85% | 90.3% | ⚠️ Rolling degraded |
 | Bluetooth/Zigbee | 15-30% | 76-82% | 90.6% | ❌ Rolling unreliable |

+*Note: The "typical p_reorder" values in this table are illustrative ranges to show approximate differences in reordering between network types, not measurements from a specific system.
+The corresponding usability values are simulation results at those parameters, intended to help understand trends.*

 **Conclusion**:
 - **Rolling unsuitable for real IoT networks** (Wi-Fi, BLE, Zigbee have reordering)